kerkathy/ADL-hw2/r11944026/README.md

 ```
 A folder `model` containing models for each task should be created by now.
 ## Predict
-Run the script.
+Run the script `run.sh`.
 What we actually do in script is to run context selection first, which generates an intermediate file `preprocess_test.json` in current working directory.
 Then, the file will be the input for question answering.
 ```
 run.sh /path/to/context.json /path/to/test.json /path/to/output.json
 ```